 “If you don’t make things happen, things will happen to you”Lanes Company

-Having questioned business owners over the last decade the reasons why owners have not put a plan in place and executed it, the excuses range from not having the skills, make the time, or have the conviction of their thoughts.
-The number of owners who know they should have a plan ‘we had one when we first started, but have not looked at it since’ is a common theme, as is being too busy fire fighting to realise that preventing fires starting is the best way to not have to fight them.
+Having questioned business owners over the last decade the reasons why owners have not put a plan in place and then executed it, the excuses range from not having the skills, make the time, or have the conviction of their thoughts.
+Owners know they should have a plan ‘we had one when we first started, but have not looked at it since’ is a common theme.
+The other is being too busy fire fighting to realise that preventing fires starting, is the best way to not have to fight them.

 Business Planning Skills – Have some GOALS

 “The discipline of writing something down is the first step toward making it happen.” – Lee Iacocca

 Planning takes time, resources, (grey stuff) not the executive trip to some exotic away weekend planning, but some time allocated to review where you are as a business, how your sector and industry are performing and what you want to achieve in the future.
 Whether it is looking at the next year or planning the next five years, everyone who owns or directs a business is responsible for setting its direction.
 However, just having a plan in your head, with the classic defence of ‘its flexible at the moment’ is either ducking the responsibility or deluding themselves.

 The only way to have a plan rather than a dream is to have it written down, turned (if it is not already) into an action plan which is resourced and owned by someone to deliver.
 Only then do businesses go forward in a deliberate purposeful way.
 Only then do the right things happen because you made them happen and only then can everyone, employees, shareholders, customers, channel partners and even other halves, see your dream, share your dream, deliver your dream.
 That’s when planning works.
 It is a written document, which lives within your company, and it doesn’t matter if you are a one-man (woman) band or running a multi-national Plc.